 The ARAG Group uses a partial internal model to calculate the solvency capital requirement.
-In this certified model, the non-life underwriting risk is calculated using internal modeling.
+In this model, which has been approved by the supervisory authority, the non-life underwriting risk is calculated using internal modeling.
 The other risk modules and the aggregation of the risk modules for the solvency capital requirement are based on the standard formula.
 The basis of consolidation is presented in chapter E.4 'Differences Between the Standard Formula and Any Internal Model Used'.

-The solvency capital requirement increased by 15.2 percent year on year, from \leq 554,574 thousand to \leq 638,890 thousand.
+The solvency capital requirement increased by 21.5 percent year on year, from \in 638,890 thousand to \in 776,263 thousand.
 Please refer to chapter C. 'Risk Profile' for further information on the changes in the individual risks.
-Of the solvency capital requirement, \leq 602,895 thousand related to the core group and \leq 35,995 thousand to the non-controlled participations (NCPs).
-At 311.5 percent, the coverage ratio was significantly higher than the regulatory requirement and, in the ARAG Group's view, constituted a good risk buffer, particularly for customers.
-As of the reporting date, the coverage ratio was a marginal 4.1 percentage points lower than the equivalent figure as of December 31, 2022 (315.6 percent).
+Of the solvency capital requirement, \notin 737,050 thousand related to the core group and \notin 39,213 thousand to the non-controlled participations (NCPs).
+At 280.0 percent, the coverage ratio was significantly higher than the regulatory requirement and, in the ARAG Group's view, constituted a good risk buffer, particularly for customers.
+As of the reporting date, the coverage ratio was 31.5 percentage points lower than the equivalent figure as of December 31, 2023 (311.5 percent).